 - Employment New Zealand website - information about minimum pay rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Plastics workers may do some or all of the following:

-- build full-size models and create moulds
+- build full-size models of plastic products

 - fit moulds into machines, and remove them when a production run has finished